camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

   :::

 - To mitigate this risk, there is a 34-character randomly generated UUID in the URL.
 Each session lasts approximately 20 minutes and the Play environment and its data are automatically deleted at the end of each session.
 You can reset the session timer by re-opening Play.

+For more information about terms, see our [licensing and terms page](https://legal.camunda.com/licensing-and-other-legal-terms#c8-saas-trial-edition-and-free-tier-edition-terms).